 During dialysis you will sit in a recliner chair and rest your arm on a pillow or towel.
 You will be asked to limit movement of your access arm or leg.
 Common activities enjoyed include watching TV, talking with others, sleeping, listening to tapes, and reading.

-When your treatment is complete the staff will remove the needles, apply a bandage, gauze, and plastic clamps to the puncture sites or ask you to hold the gauze in place with your fingers until bleeding stops.
+When your treatment is complete the staff will remove the needles, apply a bandage, gauze, and ask you to hold the gauze in place with your fingers until bleeding stops.
+If you cannot hold the gauze in place, then the plastic clamps can be applied to the puncture sites.

 Apply just enough pressure to stop the bleeding after the needles are removed.
 This can take from five to twenty minutes.

 A dialysis nurse or technician will check to make sure the bleeding has stopped before you leave.
+You will go home iwth guazes taped over the needle site.
 Check your access area often within an hour to be sure that the bleeding has not started again.
 This rarely happens.
+Remov the gauze 4-6 hours after your dialysis treatment if there is no more blood oozing.

 Be alert for the return of bleeding after you leave.
 If your access arm or leg feels warm or wet all of a sudden, check for bleeding at the puncture sites.
 If your access is bleeding: